 Subscribe to our occasional newsletter — delivered directly to your inbox!

 The Rule of St. Benedict, written in the sixth century, was and continues to be, a major guide for the Western monastic movement.
 Many disciples of Jesus followed Benedict’s Holy Rule in ages past and many continue to do so today.

 The Gilbertine Nuns were given the Rule to guide them when the Order was first established in 1131.
 Today, our community follows the Augustinian Rule but retains St. Benedict’s work as a source of spiritual wisdom.
 We study it daily and you can too!
 Why not begin study of this treasury of spiritual wisdom today?

 Medal of st. Benedict

 The Benedictine medal is one of the oldest and honoured tokens in Western Christendom and is a trusty spiritual tool used by generations of Christians towards the love of God and neighbour and against the devil and his minions.

-The Order of St. Gilbert of Sempringham have had their own unique design created as a way of encouraging unity and recognition within their community.
+Our community has had their own unique design created as a way of encouraging unity and recognition within our community.
+It’s still a Benedictine medal in form and content, but is stylised to make it distinctively Gilbertine.

 Sisters, Brothers and Companions wear them around their neck, Canons Regular wear them as a part of their rosary.